 1. Online Mapping Tool is available to assist the public in drawing maps.

-A variety of map-drawing tools will be available: (Coming Soon)
+A variety of map-drawing tools available:

 2. Paper-only maps for those without internet access or who prefer paper.
 (Paper map templates with population counts are also

 - Public Participation Kit - Paper Map w/ Population Count (in English or Spanish)